Strategic Plan Template

 If you want a more detailed guide on creating a vision statement, check out our comprehensive guide: How To Write A Good Vision Statement

-When creating organizational values, if you find yourself struggling to come up with values that truly resonate with your company, think about your next hire:
+When creating company values, if you find yourself struggling to come up with values that truly resonate with your company, think about your next hire:

 - What type of behaviors and mindset are you looking for?

-- What will personality traits help the new person to work well with the rest of the team?
+- Are there personality traits that will help the new person to work well with the rest of the team?

 - What type of individual potential will be most useful for the greater good of the organization?

-Asking yourself these questions will help you to hone in on some common themes and hopefully define your organizational values.
-If you’re still struggling to define your organizational values, check out our detailed guide on Creating Organisational Values.
+Asking yourself these questions will help you to hone in on some common themes and hopefully define your company values.
+If you're still struggling to define your organizational values, check out our detailed guide on Creating Organizational Values.

 When creating your strategic focus areas we advise to keep 4 rules in mind-

-Conversely, it might be tempting to add specific targets or metrics to your Focus Areas – avoid this.
+- No metrics - Conversely, it might be tempting to add specific targets or metrics to your Focus Areas, avoid this.
 Metrics will absolutely come into play for your plan, but not at this stage.
 Keep things high level for now, but still, outcome focused.

 If you'd like to view a detailed guide on focus areas, be sure to check out Creating Strategic Focus Areas